 Topics: Recipes, Local Dogma Box, Newsletter, Eat Local, organic kale, Organic Cucumbers, Organic Farmers, Organic Grocery Add-Ons, organic corn, organic green leaf lettuce, baby bok choy, Organic Scallions

-The abundance of dried or sprouted beans, wintery root vegetables, and dark leafy greens available at this time of year and the many varieties grains we've got available have got us thinking about Grain Bowls!
+The abundance of dried or sprouted beans, wintery root vegetables, and dark leafy greens available at this time of year plus the many varieties grains we've got available have got us thinking about Grain Bowls!
 And what could be better than building one from the bounty in your Boston Organics box.
-Follow our recipe or use it to inspire a version that speaks to you or go totally off script creating your own!
+Follow our recipe or use it to inspire a version that speaks to you.
+Or go totally off script creating your own!

 Creating a grain bowl is basically a three step process: